VIVOMEDIA/fusion-cachevisualisation/README.md

 The plugin uses jQuery.
 Please ensure that it's loaded early enough.

 # Configuration
-You can enable and disable the plugin within you `Settings.yaml`
+You can enable and disable the plugin within your `Settings.yaml`

 ```yaml
 VIVOMEDIA: